eclipse-ibeji/freyja/docs/design/README.md

 The cartographer is the core component responsible for managing the entity map and tracking which signals should be synchronized to the cloud.

 The cartographer interfaces with the mapping adapter to poll the mapping service for updates.
 If there is an update pending, the cartographer will download it and interface with the digital twin adapter to look up the corresponding entity information.
 Then, the cartographer will use this information to register data adapters with the data adapter selector.
 Finally, the cartographer will populate the signal store with the signals that should be tracked.
-If any part of this process fails for a given entity, the cartographer will retry again at a later time.
+If any part of this process fails for a given entity, the signal will not be tracked and the cartographer will retry again at a later time.

 The following diagram illustrates the communication between the cartographer and the mapping service: